guadabsb15/summer_2021_report/docs/_sources/sedov.rst.txt

 |    0.1    |   1e-2   |     0      |
 +-----------+----------+------------+

-The two follwing tables shows cartesian_params and åpatch_params for case = 2 (xy-plane).
+The two follwing tables shows cartesian_params and patch_params for case = 2 (xy-plane).
 For case = 3 (xz-plane) and case = 4 (yz-plane) the tables below will look almost identical, except changing the order of every number so that it corresponds to the given case/plane you are looking at.

 For xy-plane we see that the first two numbers in size, dims, mpi_dims, origin and periodic is the same, but if you were to change into for instance xz-plane, then the x and z components would be the same but the y-component would be different in the same way as in the tables below: